 Haulage driver shortage could mean empty shelves this Christmas

-Families have been urged to start their Christmas shopping now because of a shortage of logistics delivery drivers in the UK.
+Families have been urged to start their Christmas shopping now because of a shortage of haulage delivery drivers in the UK.

-New training rules for haulage drivers have led to thousands quitting the transport and logistics industry due to expensive training and the Road Haulage Association said there could be ‘empty shelves’ this Christmas.
+New training rules for delivery drivers have led to thousands quitting the transport and logistics industry due to expensive training and the Road Haulage Association said there could be ‘empty shelves’ this Christmas.

 The plea for families not to leave their shopping until the last minute comes despite there still being 6 weeks to go until Christmas.

 In an interview, Transport Secretary Patrick McLoughlin said he ‘hopes and thinks’ there will be no problems in the next 6 weeks, before adding: ‘But I advise everybody to get their shopping done.’

 Haulage drivers have warned of an oncoming ‘crisis’, with the threat of Christmas ‘being put on hold’ ahead of the busiest festive period in terms of spending since the banking crisis.